iovisor/bcc/docs/reference_guide.md

 execution of the function to be skipped, immediately returning `rc` instead.
 This is used for targeted error injection.

-Note: bpf_override_return will only work when the kprobed function is whitelisted to allow error injections.
+bpf_override_return will only work when the kprobed function is whitelisted to allow error injections.
+Whitelisting entails tagging a function with `BPF_ALLOW_ERROR_INJECTION()` in the kernel source tree; see `io_ctl_init` for an example.
+If the kprobed function is not whitelisted, the bpf program will fail to attach with ` ioctl(PERF_EVENT_IOC_SET_BPF): Invalid argument`

 ```C
 int kprobe__io_ctl_init(void *ctx) {